 Fear of Breaking Interfaces

 Interfaces allow components to be consumed by other components and applications to talk to other applications.
-Rather than change an existing interface that might be consumed by another component or application the approach has been to bolt on additional code.
+Rather than change an existing interface that might be consumed by another component or application, the approach has been to bolt on additional code.

 Example

 A component, representing Customer, is being used by multiple applications within an organization.
-After merging with another company the definition of Customer has changed.
-Rather than alter the Customer to reflect the new reality the old reality of Customer is maintained while also supporting a new reality of Customer.
+After merging with another company, the definition of Customer has changed.
+Rather than alter the Customer to reflect the new reality, the old reality of Customer is maintained while also supporting a new reality of Customer.

-Another example of the fear of breaking interfaces is the web browser Internet Explorer.
-Microsoft held first to its commitment to supporting businesses who created applications based on the Internet Explorer platform.
+Another example of the fear of breaking interfaces is the web browser, Internet Explorer.
+Microsoft held fast to its commitment to supporting businesses that created applications based on the Internet Explorer platform.

-Over time code that has been bolted onto becomes brittle and easily broken and then it becomes the “Avoided Code”.
+Over time, code that has been bolted onto becomes brittle and easily broken and then it becomes the “Avoided Code.”

 Cost